McKynlee/docker-fullstack-app/README.md

                 - ./database/data.sql:/docker-entrypoint-initdb.d/20-data.sql
     ```

-1. Let's breakdown what these settings are doing
+*Let's breakdown what the Yaml configuration settings are for the "**database**" container.*

-    - `database` - defines the name for the new container
+**`database:` container configuration**

-    - `image` - inside of the `Dockerfile` we used for the `client` container we defined a base image using `FROM` this is the `docker-compose.yml` equivalent of that so in this case our base image is `postgres:latest`
+1. `image` - inside of the `Dockerfile` we used for the `client` container we defined a base image using `FROM` this is the `docker-compose.yml` equivalent of that so in this case our base image is `postgres:latest`
-    - `restart` - we are telling to always restart the database when inactive
+1. `restart` - we are telling to always restart the database when inactive
-    - `ports` - we are exposing the Docker container postgres port that is be default `5432` to our **HOST** machine on port `54320` so as not to conflict with any other postgres database we may have running (`HOST:CONTAINER`)
+1. `ports` - we are exposing the Docker container postgres port that is be default `5432` to our **HOST** machine on port `54320` so as not to conflict with any other postgres database we may have running (`HOST:CONTAINER`)
-    - `environment` - just like you have seen us set up environment variables on a `.env` file locally we can set some environment configuration variables for the **Docker Container**, the majority of the environment configurations are things that our base image leverages in order to spin up postgres
+1. `environment` - just like you have seen us set up environment variables on a `.env` file locally we can set some environment configuration variables for the **Docker Container**, the majority of the environment configurations are things that our base image leverages in order to spin up postgres
     - `POSTGRES_USER` - this is the database username used to access the database
     - `POSTGRES_PASSWORD` - this is the password associated with the provided username
     - `POSTGRES_DB` - this is the name of the postgres database
     - `POSTGRES_HOST` - this is the base host location `localhost` where Postico will access the database
-    - `volumes` - we have seen this use in out `client` container but the way in which we are using it here is very different because it's actually running our SQL files for us in order to setup our tables/schema and seed some data inside of there
+1. `volumes` - we have seen this use in out `client` container but the way in which we are using it here is very different because it's actually running our SQL files for us in order to setup our tables/schema and seed some data inside of there
     - `[PATH_TO_SQL]:/docker-entrypoint-initdb.d/[SQL_FILE_NAME].sql` - in the first part you should put the path to the `.sql` file in your codebase relative to the `docker-compose.yml` file and in the second part you are going to use a very specific naming structure to rename the file that you are pointing to in your project directory where you start with a number `10-` and then use the same name as your origin file for the second part `init.spl`
         - The numbers being used are the key here because that helps us to run the SQL files in a specific order

+#### Server Container

+Now that we have the `client` environment and `database` setup and working in our `docker-compose.yml` let's take a look at setting up the server.

+### Running Multiple Containers

+The biggest benefit to using the `docker-compose.yml` is that we can now run multiple containers from the one **Docker Image** allowing us to spin up an entire full stack application.
+Where as before we had to run `create db`, several SQL queries, `npm instal`, `npm run server`, & `npm run client` in order to spin up our application and develop locally with **Docker Compose** we just run `docker-compose up` and it's all taken care of.

 Now that we have our configurations setup let's go ahead and build out our new environment with both the client and database running.
 We'll want to make sure to first remove any previous **Docker Images** we may have had running and then spin up our new **Docker Containers**.